nsahloum/tempapirails/README.md

 ERROR:5 Explanation:
 - if a user enter a invalid date format, the date must be YYYY-MM-DD

+> ERROR:6 : the start date must be before the end date

+ERROR:6 Explanation
+- the user must specify a start date that is before the end date

 > INFO: Synchronization successfully done